TheControlApp/server/docs/api/websocket.md

 - Automatic client cleanup on disconnect

 ## Message Format

+> **⚠️ Implementation Status:** The WebSocket message handling is currently in development.
+The `ReadPump()` function in `hub.go` currently echoes messages back for testing.
+Proper message routing and command processing needs to be implemented.

 All messages use the standard JSON envelope format defined in [hub.go](../../internal/websocket/hub.go):